isomerpages/moe-dunmansec/_our-dunman-experience/Personal Learning Device.md

 <h3>Device Management Application (DMA)</h3>
 <p style="text-align: justify;">Personal Learning Device (PLD) usage time for students is set from 6:00
-a.m. to 11:00 p.m. and school hours is from 6:00 a.m. to 6:00 p.m.&nbsp;The school determines the applications (apps) and programmes to be installed in the PLD to support teaching and learning.</p>
+a.m. to 11:00 p.m. and with school hours from 6:00 a.m. to 6:00 p.m.
+The school determines the applications (apps) and programmes to be installed in our students' PLD to support teaching and learning.</p>
 <p style="text-align: justify;">All PLDs are pre-installed with a Device Management Application (DMA) to provide a safer digital environment for learning and safeguard our students' cyber wellness.
 Parents/Guardians can request to change the choice of After-School DMA Parent Option.
 Parents/Guardians may inform the school by filling up an online form <em>(The form will be available on this site from February 2025)</em>.</p>
 <p style="text-align: justify;"><strong>Please take note that changes to the After-School DMA Parent Options will only take effect at the start of every school term.</strong>
 </p>